MA, PhD Cambridge

 Robert Stern came to Sheffield in 1989, having been a graduate and Research Fellow at St John's College, Cambridge.
 He has been a Professor since 2000, and was Head of Department from 2004 to 2008.

 His main interests in the history of philosophy are in nineteenth century post-Kantian German philosophy, especially Hegel.
 His interests in contemporary philosophy are in epistemology, metaphysics, ethics and political philosophy.
+He is currently working on the Danish philosopher and theologian K. E. Løgstrup.

 On contemporary philosophy, he has has published a book on the metaphysical and epistemological issues raised by transcendental arguments as used from Kant onwards (Transcendental Arguments and Scepticism, 2000).
 He has also edited a collection on this topic.
 He has published papers dealing with the work of McDowell, Rawls, Parfit, and MacIntyre, and retains an interest in questions relating to political philosophy, ethics and the philosophy of history.